| WFR FEATURE PROFILE |

 For me, it’s taken me so many years with my stutter and I’m still on an ongoing journey to really let that sink in—the way that I speak

-—because most of my life, I felt it was wrong.
+is already right—because most of my life, I felt it was wrong.
 I tried to speak *...[clearing]...* I tried to get rid of the stutter, I tried to speak fluently or with certain kinds of fluency.
 And *...[clearing]...* as I’ve been able to accept it more, it’s *...[clearing]...* it’s the less I’ve tried to get rid of the stutter, the more I have realized how many gifts it has for me and how much it has to teach me.
 So I think of that in response to your question, because to me, the clearing is an idea that applies.
 It can apply to stuttering, but to me more broadly, the clearing can simply mean a way of *...[clearing]...* a way of thinking about *...[clearing]...* possibility.

 *...[clearing]...* extended clearing *...[clearing]...*